map-init

 }

-If a basemap should have multiple layers it is possible to define them as an array:
+If a basemap should have multiple layers it is also possible to define them as an array:

 "map-init": {